ruxw/OSINT/README.md

 Select as per your needs

 📁 File Structure
-├── tool.py           # Main script
+1 tool.py           # Main script
-├── Links.txt         # List of platforms to check usernames
+2 Links.txt         # List of platforms to check usernames
-├── README.md         # This file
+3 README.md         # This file
-📝 Notes

 Ensure Links.txt exists in the same directory as the script.
 You can expand Links.txt with more platforms using the {} placeholder for usernames.